 Outside of law school, Josh enjoys an active lifestyle by running, biking, hiking, snowboarding, and practicing martial arts.
 He also enjoys watching sports and movies, and can be found taking in the many sights around Vancouver with his dog Odin or on a patio sipping craft beer with friends.

-Lee is very interested in the nexus of business and the environment and hopes to use his experiences to work in some capacity in the environmental regulatory field, promoting sustainable development practices.
-This summer Lee will be returning home to Yukon to work as a field biologist and take advantage of the endless daylight and outdoor activities to be had.
+Lee is very interested in the nexus of business and the environment and hopes to use his experiences to work in some capacity in the environmental regulatory field.
+This summer Lee will be working in Vancouver at an international law firm and after graduation he will be clerking at the British Columbia Supreme Court.
 When not at school or work you will find Lee in the outdoors skiing, biking, hiking, running or kite surfing.

-Maddy grew up in Calgary before attending the University of Victoria, where she studied psychology and ran on the Vikes cross country and track teams.
-While studying psychology, she became interested in the intersection of mental health and wellbeing, interpersonal relationships, and the law.
-Her desire to purse a legal education solidified after spending a year in India working in refugee protection at the United Nations High Commissioner for Refugees.
+Maddy is a third year law student from Victoria, BC.
+She attended the University of Victoria, where she studied psychology and ran on the Vikes cross country and track teams.
+While studying psychology, she became interested in the intersection of mental health, interpersonal relationships, and the law.
+Her desire to pursue a legal education solidified after spending a year in India working in refugee protection at the United Nations High Commissioner for Refugees.

-Outside of law school, Maddy enjoys running, yoga, being outside, and hanging out with family and friends (including her dog Piper).
-She is the Orientation Coordinator for the class of 2020, and can't wait to meet the incoming students!
+Outside of law school, Maddy enjoys running, yoga, being outside, and hanging out with family and friends (including her dog Piper)

 Martin loves hanging around the school and you can usually find him there most hours of the day.
 When he does leave Allard Hall (rare), Martin enjoys hiking the various trails of the lower mainland, camping and playing his two favourite sports: basketball and squash.
 Martin also self-identifies as a backpacker.
 Please feel free to contact him if you have any questions!